 However, an accident involving a self-driving car could be disastrous for future advances or production.
 While no injuries have been reported, a personal injury lawsuit involving a self-driving car and an injured party would be precedential, and may delve into manufacturer liability instead of personal liability territory, since the car has no driver.
 But as of right now, automated cars may be a good option to keep our streets safer and accident-free.

 “Even if self-driving cars never achieve perfection,” Slate Magazine’s article reads, “it’s looking increasingly likely that they’ll prove far safer than your average cellphone-checking, selfie-snapping, road-raging, falling-asleep-at-the-wheel human driver ever was.”
 And car accident lawyers in Florida tend to agree.
 People are much more likely to be distracted than an automated car designed only to drive on the street.

 As our technology advances, our laws for drivers and pedestrians adapt to incorporate these changes and keep our people safe.
-At the Law Offices of David I Fuchs, a Florida law firm specializing in personal injury lawsuits, we represent clients who have been injured through the fault of another driver, or a manufacturer’s product.
+At David I. Fuchs, Injury & Accident Lawyers, P.A., a Florida law firm specializing in personal injury lawsuits, we represent clients who have been injured through the fault of another driver, or a manufacturer’s product.
 To discuss your options, contact David Fuchs today for a free, no-strings consultation today.